eecs230/lab6/README.md

 ## Introduction

-We are going to work with a simple database with the following schema:
+We are going to work with a database with the following schema:

-students(sid: int, name: string, age: int, hasNotGraduated: bool) course(cid: int, dept: string) enroll(sid: int, cid: int, grade:int)
+- students(sid: int, name: string, age: int, hasNotGraduated: bool)
+- course(cid: int, dept: string)
+- enroll(sid: int, cid: int, grade:int)

 The Catalog that stores this information has global variable name CAESAR.
 It is pre-populated with the following: